 For time-gated measurements, the EPM-P series meters excel in versatility.
 The power meters measure peak and average powers at user-designated time-gates and gate widths along a test waveform.
-Figure 7 (page 14) shows another typical time-gated power measurement on a GSM signal.
+Figure 12 shows another typical time-gated power measurement on a GSM signal.
 Gate 2 provides the burst average power over the "useful" GSM time period and Gate 1 indicates the peak power over the complete timeslot.
 Thus, a peak-to-average ratio measurement can be obtained by subtracting Gate 1 - Gate 2 (in dB).

 This peak-to-average measurement made as shown, was using two different gate times and should not be confused with the peakto-average ratio measurement in a single gate.
-A pulse droop
+A pulse droop measurement can be obtained from the subtraction of the two powers, Gate 3 - Gate 4.
+With the 4-line numeric display, all 3 of these measurements can be simultaneously display on the LCD screen, along with the peak power from Gate 1.